Feline morbillivirus: Viral classification

-Species: Feline Morbillivirus
+Feline morbillivirus is classified as the species Morbillivirus felis, which is in the genus Morbillivirus, subfamily Orthoparamyxovirinae, family Paramyxoviridae.

 Replication cycle

-The genus morbillivirus is fairly well known among various wild and domesticated species, while the discovery of this virus in felines is relatively novel.
+The genus Morbillivirus is fairly well known among various wild and domesticated species, while the discovery of this virus in felines is relatively novel.
 Therefore, what is known about the replication cycle in felines can be extrapolated from experiments done on other animals.
 A ferret model was used to test the entry, spread and transmission of the virus in the organism.
 In the ferret model, the virus was transmitted through contact with bodily fluids, infected foods and airborne contact with an infected ferret.
 While Fmo-PV is most often associated with attacking associated renal tissues, the virus is also compatible with receptors on the following cells: epithelial, glial, fibroblastic, and lymphoid cells.
 This increases the risk of transmission to other areas of the body, as well as subsequent failure of the affected tissues.

 Entry

 Morbilliviruses enter into the cell through attaching onto the host cell via viral glycoproteins.
 Specifically, CD150 acts as a receptor for viral entry into the cell.
 The receptor itself is often expressed on dendritic cells, macrophages, B-cells and T-cells.
 This offers clear information as to why morbilliviruses can very quickly infect immune cells.
 Another newly discovered cellular receptor called PVRL4 allows for morbillivirus entry into bronchial epithelial cells and keratinocytes.
 Additionally, the Feline morbillivirus F protein is known to have a single cleavage site that splits the protein into separate F1 and F2 proteins which play an important role in fusing the viral and cellular membranes together during entry.